KI7MT/wspr-analytics/experiments/README.md

 Additional tests will be done using [Scala][] and / or [Java][], but initial tests will be run using Python, or more sustinct, [PySpark][], which lends itself to rapid-deployment scenarios.

+>NOTE: This exercise is not a full-blown scientific experiment.
+Rather, its more
+> of a feasability or proof of concept step.

 ## Compute Constraints